Abraiz08/Gravity-Ninja/README.md

 ## User Story:
-- As a user, I want to avoid obstacles that are added to the list of obstacles and appear in the arena.
+- As a user, I want to avoid obstacles that appear in the arena, these obstacles added to a list of obstacles moving around the arena.
 - As a user, I want to be able to jump and double jump.
 - As a user, I want to be able to flip the gravity of the arena.
 - As a user, I want to be able to move left and right across the arena floor, or the ceiling depending on the direction of gravity
 - As a user, I want to be able to collect points that appear in the arena and increase my score.